Upload new images. The image library for this site will open in a new window.

 In consultation with a faculty advisor from the Center for Material Culture Studies, students will also select three elective courses.
 (These courses must fall outside the requirements of a student's major and any other minors he or she pursues.)
-Two courses must be at the 200 level or above; the third, at the 300 level or above.
+Two courses must be at the 200-level or above; the third, at the 300-level or above.
 The courses must represent at least two different departments/programs from the following: Anthropology, Art Conservation, Art History, Black American Studies, Fashion and Apparel Studies, English, Geography, History, Museum Studies, Sociology, Women's Studies.
 All courses included within the minor must be completed with a grade of C- or better.

-A checksheet provides an easy way to track progress through the minor.
+This checksheet provides an easy way to track progress through the minor.

 When you minor in MCST, you are eligible to apply for an internship, with a stipend, at a museum or other cultural organization.
-Internships allow you to:
+Internships allow you to

 To apply for an internship , you must have junior or senior standing, have completed the other two core minor courses, and have a 3.0 GPA in your major.

 Your grade in the internship is based on your proposal and other written reports and on the evaluation submitted by your internship site supervisor.
 The signed proposal is considered a contract with the host organization for the period specified.
 If the time period is not met, you will forfeit academic credit (where applicable) as well as any financial support from the Center.
 Withdrawal for medical reasons will be treated at the discretion of the host supervisor in consultation with the CMCS director.